redhatci/ansible-collection-redhatci-ocp/roles/kvirt_vm/README.md

 - Check the required operators (CNV)
 - Create the VM and set it to the desired state

-This role only been tested in x86_64 architectures.
+This role has been tested only in x86_64 architectures.

 ## Variables